-Winston-Salem Police: Businesses can remain open under NC Governor's coronavirus executive order
+Winston-Salem police: Businesses can remain open under NC governor's coronavirus executive order

-Late Friday night, the Winston-Salem Police Department issued a statement clarifying that businesses can remain open under the NC Governor's March 14th executive order prohibiting mass gatherings designed to stop the spread of the coronavirus.
+GREENSBORO, N.C. — Late Friday night, the Winston-Salem Police Department issued a statement clarifying that businesses can remain open under Governor Roy Cooper's March 14 executive order prohibiting mass gatherings.
+The order was designed to stop the spread of the coronavirus.

 Retail establishments can continue operating, including transportation stations, medical facilities, grocery stores, restaurants, airports, libraries, shopping malls, and other businesses, according to information in the executive order cited in the police press release.